logux/core/README.md

 ```

 `meta.time` uses this time difference between client and server.
 So it contains
-time according local system time.
+time according to local system time.
 As a result, `meta.time` could be different
 on different machines.

 `meta.id` uses time in first position, but it doesn’t use time difference
 between client as server.
-So `meta.id` is same on every machine
+So `meta.id` is the same on every machine
 (as expected from ID).